 The discipline has a number of research centres which run focused research and teaching:

-- The Centre for Ecology and Conservation is based at the Cornwall Campus and focuses on whole-organism research in behaviour, ecology, conservation and evolution.
+- The Centre for Ecology and Conservation is based at the Penryn Campus and focuses on whole-organism research in behaviour, ecology, conservation and evolution.

 - The Exeter Biocatalysis Centre is a multidisciplinary centre established to study the structure, mechanism and commercial application of enzymes